openredact/openredact-app/README.md

 `pre-commit` is a Python tool to manage git pre-commit hooks.
 Running the following code requires the backend dev requirements to be set up as explained [here](backend/README.md).
 We have pre-commit hooks for formatting and linting Python and JavaScript code (black, flake8, prettier and eslint).
-Note, that the tests, being slower than formatters and linters, are run by CI.
+Note that the tests, being slower than formatters and linters, are run by CI.
 So don't forget to run them manually before committing.

 ```bash